 Just a stone's throw from the banks of the River Severn lies the pretty Cotswold village of Frampton-on-Severn and the spectacular Frampton Court Estate.
 Its true beauty, well-kept gardens and deep history make it a romantic venue for a wedding or an afternoon picnic.

 Tours of the house and gardens are offered on Monday and Friday afternoons, 2.30pm-4.30pm from April 22-July 26.
 The cost per person is £4.
 There is also the option for a luxurious stay in the Grade 1 listed, 18th century house or the adjoining orangery.
-The Frampton Court Estate won ‘Best Accommodation’ at the 2016 Hudson’s Heritage Awards.
+The Frampton Court Estate won 'Best Accommodation' at the 2016 Hudson's Heritage Awards.

 This quintessential country house on the Oxfordshire/Gloucestershire border is adorned with stone floors, panelled walls, sash windows and large fireplaces lit with roaring, cosy fires.
 It truly is a charming venue and you might even recognise the manor from the romantic comedy film The Holiday.